Welcome to today's edition of the Rush 24-7 podcast.

 An Obama spokesman told Michael Sneed they were told Blair House had guests until January 15th.

-Spokesman for the First Lady Laura Bush said respectfully we are keeping transition conversations quiet, but January 15th is historically the time when incoming presidents occupy Blair House, which is the president's guest house.
+Sally McDonough, spokesman for the First Lady Laura Bush, said, respectfully, we are keeping transition conversations quiet, but January 15th is historically the time when incoming presidents occupy Blair House, which is the president's guest house.

-Now, what is you might say, so what's the big deal?
+Now, you might say, so Ralph, what's the big deal?

-In terms of his, you know, we're all looking for the day when his supporters wake up and realize what's happened.
+In terms of his, you know, we're all looking for the day when his supporters wake up and realize what's happening.

-It's there's got to be a long time for that to happen, folks.
+It's going to be a long time for that to happen, folks.

 I listened to how he said what he said, and I observed Obama and the way he comported himself.

-I know he's got a big leftist agenda, don't misunderstand.
+I know he's got a big leftist agenda.

-And he had he had his eyes looking almost at the ceiling at rather than directly at people as he was making his comments, stuttering through them on the Bugloyevitch matter.
+And he had his eyes looking almost at the ceiling rather than directly at people as he was making his comments, stuttering through them on the Blagloyevich matter.

 This guy asking to go to Blair House, he thinks he's royalty.

-I am struggling, uh, ladies and gentlemen, valiantly here to keep a straight face, while sharing with you the information of the day.
+I am struggling, ladies and gentlemen, valiantly here to keep a straight face while sharing with you the information of the day.

-For example, Barack Obama who announced yesterday that when he takes the oath of office, we'll use all three names uh because it's traditional.
+Example, Barack Obama, who announced yesterday that when he takes the oath of office, we'll use all three names because it's traditional.

 So he'll be sworn in as Barack Hussein Obama.